skoval/point_duration_slides/index.md

 *** =right

-* Although the majority of players, played faster in 2013, considerable variation in the magnitude of change was found
+* Although the majority of players played faster in 2013, considerable variation in the magnitude of change was found

 * Nadal sped up play by 5 seconds per point, but a number of other players quickened their play even more